Zentro/XFDiscordCAProvider/README.md

 ## Introduction

-This is a very basic integration between the forum software and the connected account provider.
-Similiar to the other connected account providers included with XenForo, this add-on lets for visitors to log in and register via their Discord account.
+This is an integration between the forum software and the connected account provider.
+Similar to the other connected account providers included with XenForo, this add-on lets visitors log in and register via their Discord account.
 This can help reduce the friction of creating an account or remembering login details, especially if your forum's demographic consists of visitors who would likely already have a Discord account.

 ## Requirements